 As a handicap race, it seeks to provide an even contest for all participants, sending more leisurely/stately runners on their way before the later-starting elite athletes.
 The contest is held over a 9½-mile course around Perth (containing both the climb of Newhouse Road and some infamously steep slopes in Craigie; clink link for more details).
 The first runner over the line on the North Inch takes the leviathan trophy for which the Yahoo has become famous/notorious (potential winners are advised to bring a wheelbarrow to the event).

 A key feature of the Yahoo is that it is held on an evening in December/January; that is, in the dark.
 This adds an extra dimension to the race.
 The course nowadays is marked with flour arrows to within an inch of its life (and generously marshalled).
 Previous course knowledge is invaluable; a recce, at the very least, is a must.
 It is not a night for standard club kit: runners (absolutely) must wear reflective/hi-viz/day-glo clothing (and ideally some sort of lighting).
 The ability to run fast when you can’t see where you’re going is particularly useful.
 Much of the last mile – ie the section heading upriver/North by the Tay on the North Inch – is invariably and especially dark.
 A full(ish) moon* helps; without one, the pre-placing of head torches under Smeaton’s Bridge is not unknown.
-The 2023 race falls on a new moon, so ‘extra’ darkness should be expected.
+The 2024 race falls close to a full moon, FWIW.

 As to the history of the trophy, Club stalwart Neil Muir relates that “the trophy was donated to a group of athletes from Perth Strathtay Harriers alongside a small number of PRRs on a visit to Aschaffenburg [Perth’s twin town in Bavaria, S Germany] in the eighties.
 The trophy was competed for between the Aschaffenburg athletes and the Perth athletes with the German athletes visiting Perth at a later date.
 It was then decided that the trophy would become the trophy for the Yahoo.
 The Yahoo came about as the route was often used by the Harriers as a training route and decided to make it a Christmas club race and called it the Yahoo as a bit of a laugh.”
 The Yahoo was a Harriers race for many years (as shown here in this photo from 1996), with PRRs invited to compete, until it was effectively handed over to us to run.